dwyl/learn-seo/README.md

 __Keep it short:__ Shorter URLs mean nicer links for emailing and inclusion on other sites.
 They also allow the whole url to be displayed with search results.

 __Use hyphens to separate words:__ Underscores and other separators can be intepreted incorrectly by search engines.
 Hyphens (-) are the standard.

+__Each page should have one URL:__ Repeating content with different URLs will lead the search engine to consider them as two competing pages rather than categorizing them as the same page, linked to multiple times.
+If you want to have a different link for some reason you can use a 301 status code and redirect the user to the already existing page, or you can put a `<link>` tag with `rel="canonical"` in the head of the duplicate page.
+This will lead the search engine to treat the page as a copy of the linked page.
+Like so:

+`<link rel="canonical" href="https://dwyl.com/super-awesome-page"/>`